etanak/CHROM_rPPG_implementation/README.md

 # CHROM rPPG Implementation

 This is part of my undergrad graduation project for the Electrical Engineering Project 2102499 course.
+This is a CHROM rPPG implementation to estimate heart rate with finite state machine to validate.

 ❗️<b style="color:red">DISCLAIMER:</b>❗️ I didn't develop the entire code myself.
-I just modified and assembled others' codes together.
 I have given credit to other Githubs in the last part of this README (BIG THANKS!!)!!

 </div>